Skip to content

 Tool Description

-create_remediation Start tracking remediation for a CVE in a namespace/cluster
+create_remediation Start tracking remediation for a CVE in a namespace/cluster.

 Local Development